w3f/polkadot-wiki/docs/general/polkadot-v1.md

   social decentralization (how many validator nodes per operator).
 Those can be explored with the [Polkawatch App](https://polkadot.polkawatch.app/).
-- An on-chain treasury and governance (see: [OpenGov](../learn/learn-polkadot-opengov.md) where every decision goes though public referenda and any token holder can cast a vote.
+- An on-chain treasury and governance (see: [OpenGov](../learn/learn-polkadot-opengov.md) where every decision goes through public referenda and any token holder can cast a vote.

 ### Polkadot's Blockspace